Russ Cottage Rooms

 The Sitting Room

-This room, the sitting room, lounge or front room was always considered to be the ‘best room’.
+The sitting room, lounge or front room was always considered to be the ‘best room’.
 It was a very formal room, used by the family for special occasions who always wore their best clothes and shoes.
 Visitors entered through the front door, tradesmen and family members used the back door.

 The dusting and polishing was carried out carefully, almost reverently, as most items could have been heirlooms or brought from the ‘old country’.
 Children were not allowed to touch these pieces and woe betide the child who broke anything!